grden/flutter-indeed/README.md

 # indeed

-Mobile application project for 2024 FSSP, using flutter.
+Mobile application project for 2024 FSSP, using flutter for frontend & firebase for backend.

 ## About